Deltares/hydromt/docs/user_guide/data.rst

 - inwater: sum of all fluxes entering/leaving the surface waters (precipitation, evaporation, infiltration...) [m3/s].
 - inwaterInternal: sum of all fluxes between the land and river surface waters (part of inwater) [m3/s].

+.. _datasets:

-Available global datasets
+Suggested global datasets
 -------------------------
-Below is the list of data sources directly available in HydroMT (within the Deltares network).
+Below is the list of suggested data sources for use with HydroMT.
+The overview contains links to the source of and available literature behind each dataset.
+The complete datasets are available within the Deltares network and a slice of data is available for demonstration purposes.

 .. csv-table:: Data Catalog
    :file: ../_generated/data_sources.csv
    :header-rows: 1
    :widths: auto
-   :width: 50%
+   :width: 50

-.. |xarrayIcon| image:: ../img/xarray-icon.png
-.. |geopandasIcon| image:: ../img/geopandas-icon.png